Wason1797/RestAPIExample/README.md

 ]
 ```

-(If end_date is not provided then you will get the exchange for one particular date )
+(If end_date is not provided then you will get the exchange for one particular date)

-- To get the lates exchange
+- To get the latest exchange

 ```http
 http://127.0.0.1:5000/currency-exchange/latest/?base=EUR&quote=USD